Governance Procedures of the Literatures in English Section

 The name of the organization shall be the Literatures in English Section (LES) of the Association of College and Research Libraries, a division of the American Library Association, hereinafter referred to as the Section.

-ACRL sections are established primarily for the purpose of building communities of learning and providing professional development and networking opportunities for their members.
-A sections name, purpose, and mission are as proposed by the section and approved by the ACRL Board.
+ACRL sections are established primarily for the purpose of building inclusive communities of learning and providing professional development and networking opportunities for their members.
+A section's name, purpose, and mission are as proposed by the section and approved by the ACRL Board.
 The ACRL Board ascertains that overlaps between the mandates of various sections are minimized.

-The objectives of our Section shall be to represent members of ACRL who specialize or are otherwise professionally involved in the selection, acquisition, organization, and use of information resources related to literatures in English, to enhance those members' professional development, and to promote the improvement of library resources in support of study and research activities in this field.
+The objectives of our Section shall be to represent members of ACRL who specialize or are otherwise professionally involved in the selection, acquisition, organization, and use of information resources related to literatures in English, to enhance those members' professional development, and to promote the critical assessment and improvement of library resources in support of study and research activities in this field.
 The Section may initiate or sponsor programs, discussion sessions, publications, and other projects related to literatures in English in academic and research libraries.

 Any member of the Association of College and Research Libraries may elect membership in this Section.

 The number of community of practice affiliations included in the basic ACRL dues is determined by the ACRL Board.
 The dues for additional affiliations are also set by the ACRL Board.

 The Board shall be authorized to establish communities of practice (including sections), to monitor their activities, and determine their continuance in consultation with the respective groups.
 The Board shall also be entitled to establish policies to govern the activities of communities of practice.
 (ACRL Bylaws, Article XV)